showa-yojyo/dqutils/README.md

 python -m dqutils.dq3 print-scenatio-messages python -m dqutils.dq3 print-battle-messages
 ```

+(Or `hatch run python -m ...` if this package has been installed in Hatch's
+virtual environment as mentioned above.)

 To print all of the string data in Dragon Quest 3, run: